NVIDIA/deepops/README.md

 ### 1. Download and configure

-To use DeepOps we will need to download the repository onto the administrator's provisioning system and install the following software packages:
+To use DeepOps we will need to download the repository onto the administrator's provisioning system and run the `bootstrap-mgmt.sh` script to install the following software packages:

 * Ansible
 * Docker